netguru-training/workshops/README.md

 5. Fix specs for `Category` model.

-6. You'll have to deal with 'ProductsController'.
+6. You'll have to deal with `ProductsController`.
 Again, you'll have to check for permissions.
 Only a product owner should be able to make changes.
 Make sure to give the user a proper message when they try to perform forbidden actions.

 7. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
 See `spec/decorators/review_decorator_spec.rb` for details.